WolfpackPSS/wolfpackpss.github.io/_posts/2016-08-28-history-of-the-pack-the-sushi-wars-a-break-in-ranks.md

 xEEVEEx had cast off his fur cloak, and in its place, was now wearing one of the silk pearlescent mantles belonging to the S.Q.U.I.D.
 WarFleet.

-> "Hello squid," smirked Sumara.
+"Hello squid," smirked Sumara.

 xEEVEEx smiled at his old friend.
-> "The battle for galactic supremacy goes poorly for our allies.
+"The battle for galactic supremacy goes poorly for our allies.
 The threat of the Sushi Train continues to advance.
 We joined together before with S.Q.U.I.D. to bring down the Old Drivers.
 And they have always had our back.
 They are our friends.
 Our allies.
 They call on us now to join their numbers and help fight off this new enemy.
 I have accepted the call.
 So long as the war endures, I will stand alongside them and defend our allies, the S.Q.U.I.D.
 WarFleet."

-> "We are wolves.
+"We are wolves.
 Not squid," I growled.

-> "ArchNadeom, the S.Q.U.I.D. have promoted prosperity throughout the galaxy.
+"ArchNadeom, the S.Q.U.I.D. have promoted prosperity throughout the galaxy.
 Yes at times heavy-handed, but that is to be expected when maintaining an empire.
 If we do not join with them, then our pack, our lives, our prestige as captains, so far as we know them, may perish.
 The empire may fall."

-> "Let it.
+"Let it.
 We are wolves."

 We growled at each other. xEEVEEx and I locked stares.
 Black eyes burrowing into each other's skull.
 It was a battle of wills.

 It was not a proud moment.

 Only the other officers were wise.
 Standing aloof.
 Keeping their silence.
+&nbsp;

 Sumara Of The Stout Heart stepped between us and broke the tension.
 Placing a hand on both our arms.

-> "The arguments have been made.
+"The arguments have been made.
 Your counsels have been heard.
 WarWolff is our leader.
 Only he can decide the future of our pack."

 xEEVEEx and I stepped back and resumed our places among the circle.
 Still glowering at each other under our brows.

 We awaited the command of our leader.
 WarWolff.
+&nbsp;

 Where would we stand in the dark days ahead?
 Would our packmates remain true?
 What was the future of Wolfpack?